- Heartburn Slideshow: Foods to Eat, Foods to Avoid

 The finding of high grade dysplasia in Barrett's may mean that cancer already is present.
 For this reason, when high grade dysplasia is found, the next step is to repeat the endoscopy and take more biopsies.
 For this purpose, the recommendation is to take four biopsies (one from each quadrant) every one centimeter rather than every two centimeters.
 If the biopsy findings again reveal just high grade dysplasia, there are a number of management options, including esophagectomy, continued biopsy surveillance, and experimental approaches.

-Endoscopic ultrasound is invaluable in the staging of early cancers to determine the depth of their penetration into surrounding tissue.
+Endoscopic ultrasound (EUS) is invaluable in the staging of early cancers to determine the depth of their penetration into surrounding tissue.
 It also can be used to determine if dysplastic tissue has, in fact, become a cancer.
 One sign of this would be if the EUS shows there is invasion of the surrounding tissue.
 This technique uses endoscopes as dedicated ultrasound devices.
 In other words, these endoscopes are used only for doing endoscopic ultrasound.
 These instruments can literally see through the wall of the esophagus with much greater accuracy than, for example, a computerized tomographic (CT) scan.
 Endoscopic ultrasound is available in most centers that specialize in Barrett's esophagus and/or esophageal cancer.